xdelaruelle/modules/doc/source/modulefile.rst

  is superseded by a stronger :mfcmd:`module-hide` statement with no ``--hidden-loaded`` option set.

- Hidden modules included in the result of an :subcmd:`avail` sub-command are reported with a ``hidden`` tag applied to them.
-Hidden loaded modules included in the result of a :subcmd:`list` sub-command are reported with a ``hidden-loaded`` tag applied to them.
-This tag is not reported on :subcmd:`avail` sub-command context.
+ Hidden modules included in the result of :subcmd:`avail` or :subcmd:`spider` sub-commands are reported with a ``hidden`` tag applied to them.
+Hidden loaded modules included in the result of :subcmd:`list` sub-command are reported with a ``hidden-loaded`` tag applied to them.
+This tag is not reported on :subcmd:`avail` or :subcmd:`spider` sub-commands context.
 See :ref:`Module tags` section in :ref:`module(1)`.

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select